Skip to Content

 In Olympic Village, you can’t pass up Terra Bread.
 Their coffee is amazing, and so are their pastries.

 In Mount Pleasant, hit up 49th Parallel Coffee & Lucky’s Doughnuts.
-Besides coffee, they serve Lucky’s donuts here which are some of the bests you can try – my favorite is the peanut butter and jelly donut!
+Besides coffee, they serve Lucky’s donuts here which are some of the best you can try – my favorite is the peanut butter and jelly donut!

 16. Visit the Vancouver Aquarium

-Alligators at Vancouver Aquarium
+Penguins at the Vancouver Aquarium

 Being on the coast, Vancouver sees its fair share of sea life.
 But it isn’t always easy to find these guys in the wild – that’s where an aquarium comes in!